2023 Best Value Food Processing Schools in the Great Lakes Region

 Our 2023 rankings named Ivy Tech Community College the best value school in the Great Lakes Region for food processing students.
 Ivy Tech Community College is a fairly large public school located in the large city of Indianapolis.

-Ivy Tech Community College also claimed a spot on our Best Food Processing Schools in the Great Lakes Region list.
-It’s in the top 20% of all schools in this category.
+In addition to its great value ranking, Ivy Tech Community College is in the top 20% of all schools on our Best Food Processing Schools in the Great Lakes Region list.

 Ohio State also claimed a spot on our Best Food Processing Schools in the Great Lakes Region list.
 It’s in the top 15% of all schools in this category.